Skip to main content

 Concept: Reducing the blast radius and duration of incidents through traffic draining, traffic redirection, capacity injection, and rapid rollback to previous known-good states.

-In the Terraform Codebase: In App_CloudRun/service.tf, the traffic block supports traffic splitting and canary deployments, allowing operators to redirect traffic away from a problematic revision instantly.
+In the RAD UI: In App_CloudRun/service.tf, the traffic block supports traffic splitting and canary deployments, allowing operators to redirect traffic away from a problematic revision instantly.
 Cloud Deploy retains the prior release for fast rollback.
 Cloud Run keeps all previous revisions available — any named revision can receive traffic at any time without rebuilding.

 Console Exploration: